-So if you’re increasingly tempted to tear up the carpet to reveal the floorboards beneath, or just want to revamp what you already have, our guide to how to paint floorboards white should come in handy.
+Tempted to tear up the carpet to reveal the floorboards beneath?
+Or simply want to revamp what you already have, our guide to how to paint floorboards should come in handy.

 We’ve also included details of how to add a pretty stencil pattern to your floorboards.
 Not only will this add impact to your room, but will also disguise any pesky flaws in the wood.
 And of course, you don’t have to paint your boards white.

-From pale pink to charcoal grey, you should be able to find suitable paint in any colour on the spectrum.
+From pale pink to charcoal grey, you should be able to find suitable paint in any shade on the spectrum to anchor the room colour scheme.

 The best type of paint to use is a chalk paint.
-Frenchic, Annie Sloan and Farrow & Ball are all top brands for this, but for this project, Rust-oleum Chalky Finish Floor Paint has been used.
+For this project Rust-oleum Chalky Finish Floor Paint has been used.
 It’s a hardwearing paint that can be applied directly over old paint and varnish.

 What you’ll need

-- Rust-Oleum Chalky Finish Floor Paint (Chalk White and Anthracite were used here)
+- Floor Paint (Chalk White and Anthracite Rust-Oleum Chalky Finish Paint were used here)

 - Small foam roller and tray